-The Oregon Zoo is proud to participate in International Vulture Awareness Day on Friday, Sept.
-18.
+The Oregon Zoo is proud to participate in International Vulture Awareness Day on Sept.
+18 and 19.

 Vultures play an extremely important role - recycling carrion, restricting the spread of some diseases and helping to control pests by reducing the availability of carcasses and waste.